The 10 Whitest Cities In Louisiana For 2025

-The whitest cities in Louisiana are Mandeville and Harahan for 2024 based on Saturday Night Science.
+The whitest cities in Louisiana are Harahan and Sulphur for 2025 based on Saturday Night Science.

 Whitest cities in Louisiana research summary.
 We analyzed Louisiana’s most recent Census data to determine the whitest cities in Louisiana based on the percentage of White residents.
 Here are the results of our analysis:

-• The whitest city in Louisiana is Mandeville based on the most recent Census data.
+• The whitest city in Louisiana is Harahan based on the most recent Census data.

 • The least White city in Louisiana is Baker.